BlendLog/MinerSearch/README.md

 - Fixed a bug with the inability to unlock the directory when the Antivirus is installed
 - Added automatic deletion of invalid tasks from the scheduler based on the result of the last run.
 For the best result, you should restart your PC after scanning.
 The --remove-empty-tasks parameter also works.
 - Added the --no-signature-scan startup parameter to skip scanning by signatures

-Version v1.4.2

-- Added OS boot definition
-- Added removal of malicious paths from Windows Defender exception
-- Added removal of malicious rules from Windows Firewall
-- Deleting directories and restoring rights to them is performed separately
-- The hosts file is now scanned at the end
-- Fixed a bug with missing duplicate tasks in the task scheduler

 --------------------------------------------------------------